What better way to tour the garden then to have an expert leading the way! We offer several options based on your group’s interest:

 • Herbarium & Library*

 Tour two of the Missouri Botanical Garden's outstanding research resources with a Garden Curator.
 Visit the Garden's Herbarium, one of the largest collections of pressed and dried plants in the world.
 And view the Peter H. Raven Library's Rare Book Collection, which contains volumes dating back as far as the 15th century that are still used in the study plants today.
 Guests will learn how the Garden's Herbarium and Library work together to support the work of scientists, students, and researchers around the globe seeking to better understand, identify, classify, and conserve plants.
-This tour takes place in the Monsanto Center.
+This tour takes place in the Bayer Center.
 Guests should plan for a two-hour experience.

 *Subject to staff availability.